loganmc10/openshift-edge-installer/edge/docs/CSR_APPROVER.md

 ---

 When you set ```autoApproveCSRs``` to ```true```, the installer creates a ServiceAccount on the cluster, which has permissions to approve CSRs.
-A script is installed that runs on the master nodes when they boot, which will automatically use that ServiceAccount to approve any pending control plane certificates.
+A script is installed that runs on the control plane nodes when they boot, which will automatically use that ServiceAccount to approve any pending control plane certificates.

 This is based on the work that was done for [ZTPFW](https://github.com/rh-ecosystem-edge/ztp-pipeline-relocatable/blob/main/deploy-edgecluster/csr_autoapprover.sh).
 Since edge clusters are often installed in locations with unreliable power, or sometimes installed and then shipped elsewhere, it is often a good idea to keep this enabled.